soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 >
 > Because ontologies describe domain knowledge formally and explicitly, they make it possible to:
 >
-> - integrate and relate heterogeneous data
+> - integrate and relate heterogeneous data,
-> - exchange and reuse knowledge across collections, projects, and systems
+> - exchange and reuse knowledge across collections, projects, and systems,
-> - process semantic information by machine, an
+> - process semantic information by machine, and
 > - support logical inference based on formally defined relationships.
 >
 > Ontologies therefore provide a bridge between domain knowledge and machine-processable research data.